-Revision 10-0; Effective September 1, 2010
+Revision 18-2; Effective September 3, 2018

-Transition Assistance Services (TAS) assists Medicaid recipients who are nursing facility residents discharged from the facility into a waiver program with setting up a household.
-A nursing facility resident discharged from the facility into a waiver program is eligible to receive up to $2,500 in TAS..
-TAS is available on a one-time only basis and is not available to residents moving from a nursing facility who are approved for any of the following waiver services:
+Transition Assistance Services (TAS) is a STAR+PLUS Home and Community Based Services (HCBS) program service designed to assist Medicaid members who are transitioning from a nursing facility (NF) to the community.
+An NF resident discharged from the facility into a waiver program is eligible to receive up to $2,500 in TAS for assistance with setting up a household.
+TAS is available on a one-time only basis and is not available to residents moving from an NF who are approved for assisted living (AL) services or adult foster care (AFC) services.

-Assisted Living (AL) services;

-Adult Foster Care (AFC) services;support family services;

-24-hour residential habilitation; or

-family surrogate services.

-Waiver individuals who are temporarily residing in a nursing facility may also be eligible for TAS.
-TAS may be used if the waiver member's living conditions are inadequate.
-Inadequate living conditions may include situations in which the individual has lost his residence because of moving into the nursing facility or conditions in the previous residence are so inadequate that the individual cannot return.

 7611 Service Description

-Revision 10-0; Effective September 1, 2010
+Revision 18-2; Effective September 3, 2018

-Transition Assistance Services (TAS) pays for non-recurring, set-up expenses for individuals transitioning from nursing facilities to a home in the community.
-Allowable expenses are those necessary to enable the individual to establish a basic household and may include:
+Transition Assistance Services (TAS) pays for non-recurring, set-up expenses for members transitioning from nursing facilities to a home in the community.
+TAS is a benefit to cover basic and essential household items.
+Allowable expenses are those necessary to enable the member to establish a basic household and may include:

 payment of security deposits required to lease an apartment or home;